clowntheArt/gw2acr-guide/index.md

 * **side chains can only contain instant cast actions**
 * **non-instant skills cannot be placed in side chains**

-side chains are evaluated continuously and may fire while another chain is already executing, as long as their conditions are met.
+side chains are evaluated continuously and may fire while another chain is already executing, as long as their conditions are met

-if a skill has a cast time, channel, or animation lock, it does not belong in a side chain.
+if a skill has a cast time, channel, or animation lock, it does not belong in a side chain

 ---